ipaas-com/iPaaS.Integration.Template/README.md

 ### MappingCollections
 Please refer to the information gathered in the Research and Planning section in order to complete the following steps.

-For each MappingCollection that will be supported, you will need to build a model consistent with the external API properties.
+For each MappingCollection that will be supported, you will need to build a data model consistent with the external API properties.
 Please note that after Data models are built, they will be associated with specific tasks later.
 [See translation utilities for more](#translation-utilities).
 1. Add properties for each external field
 2. Implement the correct Abstract Inheritence Model (See Template.cs)